AdobeDocs/genstudio-for-performance-marketing.zh-Hant/help/user-guide/connectors/connect-channel.md

 ---
 title: 連線付費媒體
-description: 連線管道帳戶，以使用Adobe GenStudio for Performance Marketing啟用和監控您的廣告和媒體。
+description: Connect a channel account to activate and monitor your ads and media with Adobe GenStudio for Performance Marketing.
 level: Intermediate
 role: Admin, Data Engineer
 feature: Reporting and Insights